How to write plot twists and reveals

 Obstacles

-From that moment on, your character comes face to face with a series of obstacles, each one more taxing difficult to overcome than the last.
+From that moment on, your character comes face to face with a series of obstacles, each one more taxing and difficult to overcome than the last.

 This is what forms the Rising Action.
 Things get worse and worse until your protagonist is forced to face the very belief they are trying to hold on to but which isn’t serving them, i.e., their flaw.

 I recommend you have at least three obstacles getting in your protagonist’s way.
-To ensure the cause-and-effect trajectory, keep in mind that the solution to first obstacle creates the second, and the solution to the second obstacle creates the third.
+To ensure the cause-and-effect trajectory, keep in mind that the solution to the first obstacle creates the second, and the solution to the second obstacle creates the third.

-If we look again at The Woman In The Window, we see that when agoraphobic, and prescription-drug-addicted Anna phones the police, she has to let them into her house, something she desperately wants to avoid.
+If we look again at The Woman In The Window, we see that, when agoraphobic, and prescription-drug-addicted Anna phones the police, she has to let them into her house, something she desperately wants to avoid.

-The police come and as she tries to explain what she thinks she saw; the police consider her flaky and unreliable as a witness.
+The police come and, as she tries to explain what she thinks she saw, the police consider her flaky and unreliable as a witness.
 This is a problem for her if she’s going to persuade anyone that she witnessed Jane Russell’s murder.

 Because nobody believes her, she has to prove she knew Jane Russell and did indeed see her bludgeoned to death.
 She’s proactive.
 She looks for witnesses who also knew Jane and may have seen them together, and clues that Jane came into her house.